Jessecar96/SteamDesktopAuthenticator/README.md

 - Select Project->Active Configuration->Release (this will make this application run faster)
 - Select Build->Build All.
 The package should now build successfully.
 - The resulting executable and files will be in "Steam Desktop Authenticator/bin/Release"

+## Alternate Linux method
+- Start by going to the `releases` page of this repo and downloading the zip that contains all the files for the Windows version of SDA.
+- Extract the files to a folder somewhere on the computer.
+- Make sure you have the `mono` packaged installed.
+The `monodevelop` package is NOT required for this method.
+- Open Terminal to the folder that contains the EXE and run `mono 'Steam Desktop Authenticator.exe'`.
+This will open the EXE as if it were on Windows through Mono.
+Since the app is pretty lightweight, this command should work completely, and you should have all features available to you including the ability to import an old maFiles.
+- You can also run it like this: `mono 'path/to/Steam Desktop Authenticator.exe`.
+Running it like that will enable you to put it in a launcher or shortcut to easily run it from a GUI.